Source description last updated: 11 February 2022

 The Hanns Seidel Foundation’s political education work is based on an idea of man that incorporates the free development of personality and personal responsibility just as much as social responsibility and solidarity.”
 (HSS website: Our Mission, undated)

 “Their educational offers are available across the borders of the party for all citizens interested.
 Their service for democracy, peace and development abroad is based on the foundation named above.
-Moreover, their specific actions follow a certain standard of dignity and tolerance, freedom, responsibility, solidarity and sustainability, equal opportunities and intergeneration equity as well as a standard of subsidiarity as a principle of responsibility and structure.
+Moreover, their specific actions follow a certain standard of dignity and tolerance, freedom, responsibility, solidarity and sustainability, equal opportunities, and intergenerational equity and take subsidiarity as a principle of responsibility and structure.

 A broad range of tasks has developed from its mission and objectives over the last five decades.
-It includes dialogue between politics, science, economics and society, as well as taking up issues relevant for the future, elaborating solution strategies for national and international challenges, teaching and practicing political competences, knowledge and skills, supporting of talented and socio-politically engaged students at home and abroad as well as supporting international communication and worldwide development cooperation.”
-(HSS website: Hanns-Seidel-Stiftung – Im Dienst von Demokratie, Frieden und Entwicklung, undated, p.
-3f, Arbeitsübersetzung ACCORD)
+This includes the dialogue between politics, science, economy and society, addressing issues relevant for the future, elaborating solution strategies for national and international challenges, teaching and practice of political competencies, knowledge and skills, supporting talented and socio-politically engaged students at home and abroad as well as promoting international understanding and worldwide development cooperation.”
+(Hanns-Seidel-Stiftung – Im Dienst von Demokratie, Frieden und Entwicklung, ohne Datum, Internet Archive, gespeichert 10.
+September 2016, p.
+3f, working translation by ACCORD)

-“The Hans-Seidel-Foundation supports around 100 projects in 60 countries worldwide.
-Its focus is on strengthening the civil society, citizen participation and promotion of the constitutional state, education and management training, increasing environmental awareness and consulting decision-makers in politics, economics and administration.”
-(HSS website: Regionen und Projekte, undated, Arbeitsübersetzung ACCORD)
+“The Hanns-Seidel-Stiftung supports more than 97 projects in around 71 countries worldwide.
+Its focus is on strengthening civil society, citizen participation and promoting rule of law, education and management training, increasing environmental awareness and consulting decision-makers in politics, business and administration.”
+(HSS website: Regionen und Projekte, undated, working translation by ACCORD)

 Funding: